Close Menu

 This premium BJJ gi is a high-end addition to the list, and it’s one for the modern combaters.
 Durable yet lightweight, this comfortable Calavera Gi is a super kimono Gi even at the extended price range.

 The design was inspired by Dia de Los Muertos, the Spanish festival called “The Day of the Dead” in English, and the model was named “Calavera” to celebrate the unique tradition of skull representation for that day.
-The gold weave jacket is super strong and soft at the same time.
-It also has a special sugar-skull rash-guard neck liner that will make you feel the difference the moment you put it on (and it looks cooler!).
-The pants are termed 10OZ ripstop pants that will prevent you from excessively sweating no matter how hard you’re training.
-The reinforced, stiff collar adds much durability.
+The gold weave–style jacket is strong yet soft at the same time, offering a great balance between comfort and durability.
+It also features a custom sugar-skull neck liner that adds a unique touch the moment you put it on.

 Pros: